-Did you know that you don’t need to travel to Japan to face eye to eye with the famous macaque monkeys, which originate from Japan?
+Macaque monkeys are closer than you think.
+If you are based in Europe, you don’t need to travel to Japan to face eye to eye with the famous macaque monkeys, which originate from Japan.
 Yes, macaque monkeys are the ones, having red faces and like to bath in thermal pools during the winter.
 We know that seeing them in Japan is hard to beat, but what if you cannot really travel there?

 Well, we have found a solution for everyone interested in macaque monkeys.
 If you are traveling around Europe and Austria is on your agenda as well, make sure to go to Villach in Carinthia region – even more if you are visiting Austria with kids.

 Near Villach is a small village Landskorn with a stunning castle, standing on top of the hill.
 Just beneath the castle lies a park with macaque monkeys.
 The park is not an ordinary one, as here the macaque monkeys are not behind bars and are not in cages, but they walk freely among you.

 Walking around the park and seeing macaque monkeys just a meter or two far from you, sitting on a fence or just hanging from the tree is a fantastic experience!

 The macaque monkeys are truly amazing animals and if it happens you don’t see them, they will definitely make sure not to stay unnoticed – some are clapping hands, others are tapping their head and some are just screaming to get your attention.

 The macaque monkeys are based in Affenberg Park, in a small town Landskorn, near Villach.
 The park was established in 1996, when 39 macaque monkeys were brought from Japan.
 The park’s area is 4 hectares and all macaque monkeys can walk around freely.
 Out of 39 macaque monkeys, the park has already more than 150 macaque monkeys today.